 A crown will bind and protect the cracked tooth.
 When a crack reaches the tooth root, root canal treatment is frequently needed to treat the injured pulp.
 A cracked tooth that is not treated will progressively worsen, eventually resulting in the loss of the tooth.

 Bruxism, commonly known as "tooth grinding," is the process of clenching together and the grinding of the upper and lower teeth.
 During sleep, the biting force of clenched jaws can be up to six times greater than during waking hours.

 Bruxism can cause complications over the years:

 There is no cure for bruxism; however, the condition can be managed.
 The most common procedure to help to alleviate pain and discomfort is a Nightguard.

-Saliva flow is important other than appearance and comfort.
-It keeps the mouth moist and aids in chewing, swallowing, digestion and speech.
-Dry mouth is a condition from the lack normal saliva flow.
+Saliva flow keeps the mouth moist and aids in chewing, swallowing, digestion and speech.
+Dry mouth is a condition from the lack of normal saliva flow.